Maya-Camille Broussard: Mentoring

-Since 2017, the bakery has been hosting an I Knead Love workshop several times a year.
-The course teaches children and teenagers from lower-income communities basic cooking skills, essential nutritional info, and how to cultivate creativity and joy in the kitchen.
+Legal aid

 Justice of the Pies hosts a yearly "Pie Drive" to support Cabrini Green Legal Aid (CGLA).
 CGLA serves the legal needs that arise from lack of opportunity, criminalization of poverty, and racial inequity experienced within Chicago's Cabrini Green community.
 Broussard's dad often advocated for second chances and equality.
 While a student at Northwestern University in 1968, Broussard's father and several Black students stormed the bursar's office on May 3, 1968, to protest the inequities Black students experienced at Northwestern.
 The 38-hour sit-in played a pivotal role in the creation of the Black House and the establishment of the African American Studies program.

+Black Women’s Blueprint

 Since 2020, Justice Of The Pies has been partnering with Baileys by infusing their desserts with liqueur flavors.
 The brand donated $25,000 to Black Women's Blueprint on behalf of Justice of the Pies during the holidays in 2020.

+The Love Fridge

 Broussard regularly gives food to The Love Fridge, a community hub that provides food for low-income neighborhoods that are located in food deserts.